muccg/yabi/readme.txt

 Dependencies
 ------------

-    python (we are currently using 2.6)
+    o python (we are currently using 2.6) o python include headers
-    python include headers
+    o Memcached running on the local machine (or change the yabi settings to point at your memcached server) o sqlite3
-    Memcached running on the local machine (or change the yabi settings to point at your memcached server) sqlite3
+    o libevent
-    libevent
+    o libevent include headers ('libevent-dev' package on many distributions) o openssl
-    libevent include headers ( 'libevent-dev' package on many distributions )
+    o openssl include headers

 Running Yabi